The Twins Almanac for June

 Oliva Gets Eight-Straight Hits

-Right fielder Tony Oliva collects eight consecutive hits in a doubleheader in Kansas City, including a 5-for-5 performance with two home runs, a double, and five RBI in a 12-2 Twins win in Game 2.
-The Royals won the first game 7-2.
+Right fielder Tony Oliva collected eight consecutive hits in a doubleheader in Kansas City on this date in 1969, including a 5-for-5 performance with two home runs, a double, and five RBI in Game 2.
+One of those home runs was a 517-footer that flew over the upper deck and out of Municipal Stadium.

 Bonus Trivia: Oliva hit a pinch-hit grand slam on this date in 1975.